TarakaKoda/Snapgram/README.md

 👉 **Explore Page**: Homepage for users to explore posts, with a featured section for top creators

-👉 **Like and Save Functionality**: Enable users to like and save posts, with dedicated pages for managing liked and saved content
+👉 **Like, Comment and Save Functionality**: Enable users to like Additionally, introduced a new comment feature to enhance user interaction and save posts, with dedicated pages for managing liked and saved content

 👉 **Detailed Post Page**: A detailed post page displaying content and related posts for an immersive user experience